 Percutaneous placement can be performed under local anesthesia, while laparoscopic or open surgery requires general anesthesia.

-Peritoneal dialysis catheters come in various forms (straight, spiral, swan neck), lengths and number of Dacron cuffs.
+Peritoneal dialysis catheters come in various forms (straight, spiral, swan neck), lengths, and several Dacron cuffs.

-The peritoneal dialysis catheter is composed of a flexible silicone tube with an open end hole and several side holes to provide optimal drainage and dialysate absorption.
+The peritoneal dialysis catheter comprises a flexible silicone tube with an open end hole and several side holes to provide optimal drainage and dialysate absorption.

 The extraperitoneal component of the catheter has one or two Dacron cuffs.
 Dacron cuffs are for optimal fixation.